yuqiii-wang/KnowledgeNotes/math/slam/vslam/pnp.md

 In SLAM, the usual approach is to first estimate the camera pose using P3P/EPnP and then construct a least-squares optimization problem to adjust the estimated values (bundle adjustment).

-## Solve PnP by Minimizing the Reprojection Error
+## Solve PnP by Minimizing the Reprojection Error (a.k.a Bundle Adjustment)

 Suppose there are $n$ known 3D space points $\bold{P}$ (denote the element as $\bold{P}_i=(X_i, Y_i, Z_i)^\text{T}$) on the world frame, and their projection (projected pixel coordinates denoted as $\bold{x}_i=[u_i, v_i]^\text{T}$) on an image, we want to calculate the transform from the world coordinates to camera coordinates $\bold{P}'=\big[\bold{R}|\bold{t} \big]\bold{P}$.